signalshore/signalshore.github.io/content/2020-06-16-Container-Networking-and-Tcpdump.md

 <!-- Summary:  -->

 How do you run tcpdump only on a container ?
+How does container networking even work ?

 In this we will explore some bits of container networking and figure out how to run tcpdump in such a way that only the traffic from a container is captured.

 Normally running `tcpdump` on the eth0 interface on a instance is good enough, but what do you do when your container host is running